-Proper dental care is an important aspect of wearing dentures.
-Follow these tips, and your dentures should last you a long time:
+Proper dental care is an essential aspect of wearing dentures.
+Below are some guidelines to ensure your success so that your dentures will last you a long time:

-- Whenever your dentures are not in your mouth – such as overnight – keep them moist.
-You can soak them in water or in a commercial denture soak, but if you allow them to dry out, they could warp.
+- Whenever you take your dentures out – such as overnight – keep them moist.
+You can soak them in water or a commercial denture soak, but if you allow them to dry out, they could warp

-- Don’t use hot water to either rinse or soak your dentures.
-Heat is just as damaging to dentures as allowing them to dry out.
+- Never use hot water to either rinse or soak your dentures.
+Heat is just as damaging to dentures as allowing them to dry out

 - Be very careful when handling your dentures, not to let them fall.
 Damage from being dropped can be extensive and may result in having to purchase replacement dentures